 Most Höhenwege (High Trails) are moderately difficult to extremely difficult.
 Kati and I gravitate to these trails because we like the challenge, the peace, and the scenic beauty that usually accompanies high mountain trails.

 If you’re new to hiking in the Austrian Alps and are looking for something moderate, check out these hikes:

-- Lechquellenrunde in the Lechquellen Mountains in Vorarlberg
+- Lechquellenrunde (German) in the Lechquellen Mountains in Vorarlberg

 - Kat Walk in Kitzbüheler Alpen in Tirol